What Is A Green Roof?

 Perennial plants will make your life easier than annual wild flowers.
 They don’t need to be sown every year and they’re happiest if you don’t disturb the ground around them.

-Meadowmat Roof and Garden is a pre-grown mat of wildflower plants and grasses that will thrive on a living roof.
+Meadowmat Heritage is a pre-grown mat of wildflower plants and grasses that will thrive on a living roof.

 Choose tough, relatively short-stemmed plants that can cope with windy conditions, baking hot summers and very cold winters.
 There is very little shelter on a roof and temperatures tend to be exaggerated.
 If it’s hot in your garden it’s going to be even hotter on the roof.
 When it’s frosty, the roof temperature will be one or two degrees lower than the ground temperature.